OpenFabrics/sunfish_docs/Sunfish Doc.md

 }
 ```

-Once Sunfish receives the event, it will (2) generate a 128-bit UUID associated to the registering Agent and create an `AggregationSource` as described in [Section 4.1.4.1](#agent-model).
+Once Sunfish receives the event, it will (2) generate a 128-bit UUID associated to the registering agent and create an `AggregationSource` as described in [Section 4.1.4.1](#agent-model).
 Since events are sent using a POST operation to the Sunfish EventListener RESTful server, the agent will receive a response containing the newly created AggregationSource object (3) populated with the UUID, or an error code and message in case of failure in registering.
-Once the Agent is registered, it will send one or more events to advertise those resources that are to be managed through Sunfish.
+Once the agent is registered, it will send one or more events to advertise those resources that are to be managed through Sunfish.
 After the registration is successful, any further event sent by an agent will contain the UUID of the registered agent in the `Context` field of the event payload in the form `Agent: UUID`.
 For each resource to be advertised, a `ResourceCreated` event is sent containing the new resource in the `OriginOfCondition` field (see below snippet).
 For each of these events received, Sunfish will crawl the tree that has the resource as root, and add all the resources in its own global view of the system.
 While crawling, for each further resource to be visited, a GET operation is issued to the agent to get all the details on the resource itself.
 Once added to the tree, the resource is also added to the `ResourcesAccessed` field in the `Links` section of the `AggregationSource` object associated to the agent.

 ```json